 - Biotic things need nitrogen to make proteins.

-- The Nitrogen Cycle is the way of supplying required nitrogen for living things.
+- The Nitrogen Cycle is the way of supplying the required nitrogen for living things.

 - The atmosphere is composed of 21% oxygen.